 Whether paying an overseas supplier or managing international payroll, grasping the essence of SWIFT payments and the factors affecting their processing times is essential for efficient financial management.

-We’ll delve into the dynamics of SWIFT payments, exploring how they operate, their significance in the banking sector, and the variables that influence the duration it takes for a bank transfer to be completed.
+We’ll delve into the dynamics of SWIFT payments, exploring how they operate, their significance in the banking sector, and the variables that influence the duration of a bank transfer.

 What is a SWIFT Payment?